Emi Irifune - Bark Weaver & Object Maker

 Objects That Grow With You

 She speaks of wanting to create a good cycle — for both the person who uses the object and for the mountain that gave the material.
-The vine that was once cut away and left behind becomes something carried proudly into a life.
-The tree whose bark was taken grows on, undamaged.
-And the object made from both moves through decades of human hands, growing richer and more particular with every year.
+The tree whose bark was carefully taken grows on, undamaged.
+The object made from it moves through decades of human hands, growing richer and more particular with every year.

 This is not craft.
 This is an ecology of care.